 ||Provides staff with a clear framework for raising grievances / disputes and outlines how the cases will be managed.

-Currently we do not have any explicit Modern Slavery Policy for HES and none of our existing policies explicitly reference the Modern Slavery Act.
+Currently we do not have any explicit Modern Slavery Policy for HES.
+However our existing policies support and reference the Modern Slavery Act and this statement.

 Specific actions we will take include: